It’s easy to create delightful charms for your miniature fairy garden pond using polymer clay.

 Fairy garden accessories are not particularly expensive until you realize it takes lots of them to make a fabulous scene.
 Once you see how truly easy it is to make charms from polymer clay, I’m sure you’ll want to give it a try.

 These are also great projects for older kids who enjoy this sort of thing.
 And, if they don’t want to make these miniatures, there are tons of tutorials on YouTube showing how to make all sorts of neat items (video game characters, tiny cookies and cupcakes, and anything else you can dream up).
 I’ve posted some of these videos at the bottom of this article.

 Materials & Supplies

 - Premo polymer clay (green).
-I like buy Premo multi-colour starter packs to lower the cost per pack.
+I like buy Premo multi-color starter packs to lower the cost per pack.

 - Bamboo skewer